Deputy Director, Staten Island Youth Justice Center

 Associate Director of Research

-Genna Plumitallo is the employment workshop facilitator in the Times Square Ink Program at the Midtown Community Court.
-Prior to coming to Midtown as a student volunteer, Genna held a position as a community service representative for John Jay College of Criminal Justice through Americorps.
-After volunteering, Genna stayed as an intern and then acquired the Times Square Ink Americorps member position, which led to her current role as the employment workshop facilitator.
-Currently, her role as the employment workshop facilitator involves facilitating job readiness workshops and cognitive behavioral therapy.
-Genna is currently pursing a BA in International Criminal Justice at John Jay College.
+Genna Plumitallo is the fatherhood specialist at the Midtown Community Court.
+Prior to coming to Midtown, Genna held a position as a community service representative for John Jay College of Criminal Justice through AmeriCorps.
+Genna has worked in different roles within the Workforce Development and Fatherhood Department.
+Currently, her role as fatherhood specialist involves facilitating fatherhood topic workshops, cognitive behavioral therapy, and individual client work.
+Genna obtained a BA in International Criminal Justice and a BA in Forensics Psychology at John Jay College.
+Currently, Genna is pursuing an MSW at Hunter College.

 Times Square Express Supervisor, Midtown Community Court